 10. Ask a candidate what they would do in an impossible situation- This is done to see if candidate can face trials.
 This is hypothetical as well as not a good means of finding out if a candidate is best for a position.
 Ask if they have ever faced any overwhelming problems and find out how they handled.

-Wrap Up On Bad Interview Methods
+Wrap Up On The Wrong Ways to Interview

 How about if we choose to be nice to candidates and find out what relevant experience they have?
 We then ask to background check them, and they say yes.
 The background check shows a ton that either backs up or unravels the interview.
 It is a much more accurate way to recruit.
 Further, even the people we do not hire become our brand name ambassadors as we treat candidates right.